Exciting Announcements: PAIFF Winter Early Bird Bi-monthly Awards

 ZUBR follows bison ranger Donovan Wright as he travels to Poland’s Białowieża Forest, one of Europe’s oldest woodland ecosystems.
 His journey reveals how European bison are transforming landscapes and restoring natural balance in ways few expected.

-Director Giles Pitman, based in Bristol, makes his debut with this film and draws from his background in natural history storytelling.
-At 24, he brings a fresh perspective shaped by expedition culture, conservation work, and a commitment to highlighting overlooked stories.
+Director Giles Pitman, based in Bristol, makes his debut with this film.
+He draws from his background in natural history storytelling.
+At just 24, he brings a fresh perspective shaped by expedition culture, conservation work, and a commitment to highlighting overlooked stories.

-The film reflects Pitman’s goal of connecting audiences with the natural world, offering a close look at wildlife restoration and the human dedication behind it.
+The film reflects Pitman’s goal of connecting audiences with the natural world.
+It offers a close look at wildlife restoration and the human dedication behind it.

 Best Short: The Reach